Theoretical Foundations of Conformal Prediction: CV+ and jackknife+

-To avoid such degenerate failure cases, below we will derive a slight modification to the CV algorithm.
+This example, while highly degenerate, shows that CV can exhibit undercoverage if the performance of the model $\hf$ (fitted on $n$ data points) is substantially different from the performance of models $\hf_{-I_k}$ trained on a smaller sample size $n-n/K$.
+To avoid such failure cases, below we will derive a slight modification to the CV algorithm.
 This modification (the CV+ method, and its special case, jackknife+) enjoys an assumption-free coverage guarantee.
-First, however, we will present an alternative definition for the traditional jackknife and CV prediction intervals, which will help build intuition for their modified versions.